JonahTuckman/Is-Tesla-An-Automobile-Company-/README.md

 When training the tech companies model, I again pulled one year of closing price data, this time from 5 prominent tech companies.
 These companies being Apple, Google, Netflix, Amazon and Facebook.
 I trained this model in the same fassion using a logistic regression algorithm.
 When looking at this portfolios relation to Tesla, I found the accuracy to be 70%.

+In this training it can be seen that based on the data of the past year, a model can be found with higher accuracy when comparing Tesla to tech companies than to automobile companies.
+Thus my response to this quesiton of should Tesla be considered a tech or car company is that, even though Tesla is technically making cars, it should be considered a tech company.